Manitoba Road Trips: Winnipeg Family Vacation

 >

-This summer, we're featuring an amazing collection of road trips that will help you explore every corner of Manitoba.
+This summer, we're featuring an amazing collection of itinerairies that will help you explore every corner of Winnipeg.

 Manitoba’s capital is a family-friendly city, with enough fun to last at least a week.
 There are tons of great hotel options with terrific pools for the kids, most notably Canad Inns Destination Centres with its Splashers Waterpark.
-After you’ve checked out some of Winnipeg’s most visited places suggested in our Winnipeg day trip and weekend getaway (like kid top pick, Assiniboine Park Zoo featured in our 48 Hours in Winnipeg trip) extend your exploration of Winnipeg with some of these options.
+After you’ve checked out some of Winnipeg’s most visited places suggested in our Manitoba Road Trips: A Day in the Peg and 48 Hours in Winnipeg weekend getaway extend your exploration of Winnipeg with some of these options.

 Child smiling and splashing in water area at Children's Museum.